mattanddesign/Measure.js/readme.md

 # Measure.js

-Measure.js helps to make your web typography a more legible, and therefore more likely to be read.
+Measure.js helps to make your web typography more legible, and therefore more likely to be read.

 ### Huh, measure?